mxstbr/login-flow/README.md

 5. Run `npm start` to start the local web server.

 6. Go to `http://localhost:3000` and you should see the app running!

-## Building & Deploying

-1. Run `npm run build`, which will compile all the necessary files in a `build` folder.

-2. Upload the contents of the `build` folder to your web server.

-3. ??????
-(You figure this part out)

-4. Profit!

 ## CSS